DeMar DeRozan Player Props: Bulls vs. Lakers

-DeMar DeRozan and the Chicago Bulls hit the court versus the Los Angeles Lakers at 3:30 PM ET on Sunday.
+DeMar DeRozan and his Chicago Bulls teammates hit the court versus the Los Angeles Lakers on Wednesday at 8:00 PM ET.

-With prop bets in place for DeRozan, let's look at some stats and trends to assist you in making good picks.
+Now let's dig into DeRozan's available prop bets, with a particular eye on stats and trends to help you make good picks.

 DeMar DeRozan Prop Bets vs. the Lakers